ncatlab/nlab-content/pages/9/0/6/1/1609/content.md

 >[[VictorPorton|Victor]]: I changed the earlier notion of partial ordered category where I was requiring partial order on the entire set of morphisms.

 +--{: .query}
-[[David Roberts]]: It makes no difference as long as the objects form a set, as $Pos$, as a full subcategory has coproducts, and so one can take what is defined above and form the disjoint union of the homsets, and even put the discrete partial order on the objects to get an internal category in $Pos$.
+[[David Roberts]]: It makes no difference as long as the objects form a set, as $Pos$ has small coproducts, and so one can take what is defined above and form the disjoint union of the homsets, and even put the discrete partial order on the objects to get an internal category in $Pos$.
 =--

 Compare this to the notion of category [[internal category|internal]] to the category [[Pos]] of [[poset]]s.